KW Cares

 Providing Relief After Hurricane Ian

-When Hurricane Ian hit, 3 Command Centers were needed to respond to the impact for the first time ever.
+When Hurricane Ian hit, 3 Command Centers were needed to respond to the impact.
 KW Cares awarded $3.6 million in grants and resources.
 In fact, 72% of our entire annual grants/assistance budget was distributed in response to Hurricane Ian.
-Following the storm, we set up a warehouse presence in south Florida to hold a reserve of resources (including 500 generators) to ensure faster response in the future.
+Following the storm, we set up a warehouse presence in south Florida to hold a reserve of resources (including 500 generators) to ensure faster responses in the future.

 2021 | Present Day